 Abu Dhabi has a very cosmopolitan feel and there is something for everyone.
 There’s an eclectic mix of international cuisine to suit all budgets, starting at the Emirates Palace (for a time the world’s most expensive hotel) down to the cafe culture that prevails throughout the Middle East.
 For traditional Abu Dhabi cuisine, head to the area surrounding the fish market in Abu Dhabi city.

 There are plenty of other tourist attractions.
 If you want local culture, why not head to the camel market in Al Ain or the Abu Dhabi falcon hospital.

-And, of course, there is the aforementioned Ferrari Theme Park, covering 250,000 square metres and featuring a G-Force Tower, driving schools for children and adults, high-tech theatres and lots of cars on display.
+And, of course, there is the aforementioned Ferrari World theme park, covering 250,000 square metres and featuring a G-Force Tower, driving schools for children and adults, high-tech theatres and lots of cars on display.